 If you decide to wait, turn to page 5.

-Indecisive and wanting to make the best choice even as a kid, I’d hold the place with my finger so I could go back and make the other choice if the story turned out badly.
+Indecisive and wanting to make the best choice, I’d hold the place with my finger so I could go back and make the other choice if the story turned out badly.

-My favorite author of all time was, and is, Roald Dahl.
-Simply written, incredibly imaginative, with characters that nearly leap off the page.
-I still feel as if Matilda, the girl genius who could move objects with her mind, is a dear friend.
+My favorite author of all time was, and still is, Roald Dahl.
+His writing — simply put, incredibly imaginative, with characters that nearly leap off the page — shaped my sense of wonder.
+I still think of Matilda, the girl genius who could move objects with her mind, as a dear friend.
 After reading The Witches, a friend of mine was convinced that one of her teachers was a witch.

 Inspired by a class visit to the school library with the elementary school kids, I made a visit to the Sonoma library.
-I checked out a bunch of books (or the type of books, in the case of the craft and riddle books) that I used to read as a kid.
+I checked out a bunch of books that I used to read as a kid (or books from the genre I used to read, in the case of the craft and riddle books).
 Here are my impressions today:

 Possum Magic